Kapil Sharma: Rise to prominence (2007-2012)

+Established comedian and film career (2013-present)

+In 2013, Kapil launched his own show, Comedy Nights with Kapil, under his banner K9 Productions on Colors TV.
+He played Bittu Sharma, the host of a fictional family show.
+He also hosted the dance reality show Jhalak Dikhhla Jaa Season 6 and another comedy show Chhote Miyan.

 At the CNN-IBN Indian of the Year awards 2013, Sharma was felicitated with the Indian of the Year award in the entertainment category by veteran actor Amol Palekar.
 In the same year he did live stage shows in Oman.
 During the 2014 Lok Sabha Elections, he was appointed the Brand Ambassador by the Delhi Election Commission.

 Sharma was the co-host of the 60th Filmfare Awards in 2015 along with Karan Johar.
 He was the presenter for the fourth season of Celebrity Cricket League, 2014.
 He appeared as a guest on the opening episode of the eighth season of the Indian television game show Kaun Banega Crorepati and also as a celebrity guest on The Anupam Kher Show.
 He also appeared as a guest in Koffee With Karan in 2017.

-Sharma made his Bollywood debut as the male lead in the movie Kis Kisko Pyaar Karoon, a romantic-comedy directed by Abbas Mustan opposite four actresses, Elli Avram, Manjari Phadnis, Simran Kaur Mundi and Sai Lokur.
+Sharma made his Bollywood debut as the male lead in the movie Kis Kisko Pyaar Karoon, a romantic-comedy directed by Abbas Mustan opposite four actresses, Elli AvrRam, Manjari Phadnis, Simran Kaur Mundi and Sai Lokur.
 The film was released on 25 September 2015 to mixed reviews from critics but did record-breaking opening day business for a debut.
-In the same year he signed and paid to do six live shows in North America but the event organizer Amit Jaitly alleged that Sharma not did show up in one city and thus filed a court case for breach of contract against Sharma in New York's court.
-Jaitly also accused Sharma is not taking his phone calls, the case is pending in New York's court.
+In the same year he signed and paid to do six live shows in North America but the event organiser Amit Jaitly alleged that Sharma did not show up in one city and thus filed a court case for breach of contract against Sharma in New York's court.
+Jaitly also accused Sharma of not taking his phone calls, the case is pending in New York's court.

 His show Comedy Nights with Kapil on Colors aired its last episode on 24 January 2016.

-Sharma then began a new show titled The Kapil Sharma Show on Sony Entertainment Television under his K9 Productions.
+Sharma began a new show titled The Kapil Sharma Show on Sony Entertainment Television under his K9 Productions.
 The Kapil Sharma Show debuted on 23 April 2016 to a positive response from the viewers.

 In 2017, he did not record his TV show multiple times and cancelled shootings, due to several actors like Ajay Devgn, Shah Rukh Khan and their crew having to return from the sets when Kapil Sharma did not show up.
 Later Kapil Sharma was admitted into an Ayurvedic ashram in Karnataka to leave his Alcohol addiction but he left the ashram before attending the full treatment of 40 days, in 12 days.
-He told DNA (newspaper) in an interview that he had suffered from high blood pressure and other health issues.
-Before this Sharma assaulted his employee and fellow comedian on his show, Sunil Grover after drinking alcohol and abusing other fellow comedians.
-After this Grover quit Sharma's TV show.
+He told DNA in an interview that he had suffered from high blood pressure and other health issues.
+Prior to this, Sharma assaulted his employee and fellow comedian on the show, Sunil Grover, after consuming alcohol and abusing other fellow comedians.
+Post this altercation, Grover quit Sharma's TV show.